mahnoorft/UNOFlipGame-SYSC3110/README.md

 - The MVC components communicate together using the Observer pattern (implemented with UNOGameHandler Interface and UNOGameEvent) which allows the view to subscribe to the model and update itsself once changs to the Model are made.
 - The controller handles user input and calls the methods in the Model (UNOGameModel Class).

+### Milestone 3 Changes
+- Uno Flip Integration: We incorporated Uno Flip cards into the game, implementing the unique special cards (FLIP, WILD_DRAW_COLOR, DRAW5, SKIP_EVERYONE) and scoring mechanisms.
+- AI Player Capability: The game will now accommodate from 1-5 AI Players, with a playing strategy of choosing the valid card with the highest points to play.
+- Implemented a Status Bar to display the current playing status and print each player's moves.

 ### Future Deliverables

-Milestone 3:
-- Uno Flip Integration: We will incorporate Uno Flip cards into the game, implementing their specific rules and scoring mechanisms.
-- AI Player Capability: The game will now accommodate an arbitrary number of "AI" players

 Milestone 4:
 - Redo capabilities: Players will now have the ability to redo/ undo their moves within the game.